tliptrot/data_sci/README.md

      - [Visualizing Survey Data and Linear Regression - Attitudes toward Syrian refugees among rural Jordanians](https://rpubs.com/tliptrot/567264): Uses survey data from humanitarians to vizualize correlations between demographic characteristics and attitudes toward refugees.
 What subsets of Jordanians have particularly trusting attitudes toward Jordanians?

      - [Data Vizualization: The Natural Resource Curse](https://rpubs.com/tliptrot/593873): In this demo, I will make an economist style plot from a multiple country linear regression.
 For my data I will use country level data from the seminal paper "Natural Resource Abundance and Economic Growth" by Sachs and Warner, which argued that the presence of natural resources in a country caused lower growth.

 - ### Python

+     - [Supervised Learning Project: Predicting Political Attitudes with Developing Country Government Data](https://github.com/tliptrot/data_sci/blob/master/Python/supervised_learning_project:_predictiving_politicla_attitudes.ipynb): This code attempts to create a model which uses administrative data available to authoritarian developing states to predict attitudes toward the authoritarian regime, with supervised learning.
+The data used comes from a social cohesion survey conducted in Armenia in 2011.
+Results are inconclusive, and are meant purely as a demonstration of grasp of machine learning concepts.